RedhawkSDR/transceiver-api/fei_3.0/README.md

 Devices are deployed programmatically at runtime using the `addChild` method in the Device base class.
 The `addChild` method is invoked on the logical parent of the child device.
 For example, suppose that XML is defined for device "my_parent", "child_class_a", and "child_class_b".
+In C++, the children classes are generated in their own namespace to avoid naming conflicts in properties and to allow children to have a different frontend tuner status property than the parent.
 Then code generation would produce the following file tree:

 ```
 my_parent